Skip to content

 English equivalent: “I ate” / “I did eat” / “I went”

-Key point: Use the preterite when the action is finished and you can say exactly when it happened — yesterday, last week, in 2010, three times.
+Key point: Use the preterite when the action is finished and you can say exactly when — yesterday, last week, in 2010, three times.

 Yohablé